 - Stir in 1-2 teaspoons of your yeast.

 - Let it sit for 5-10 minutes.
 If the yeast is active, it will foam up significantly, creating a thick, frothy layer on the surface.
-If there’s no foam or very little activity, your yeast is likely dead or inactive, and it’s time for a fresh batch.
+If there’s no foam or very little activity, your yeast is likely dead or inactive, and it’s time for a fresh batch. > “Inactive or expired yeast is the number one reason bread dough fails to rise.
+A quick proofing test can save you a lot of wasted ingredients and frustration.”

 Active yeast bubbling in warm water with sugar, showing successful proofing for bread making